makrai/notes/zhang2310-socioprag-64-lang.md

   * diverse online platforms (eg Twitter, YouTube, and Weibo)
   * extensive evaluation of ChatGPT in comparson to 13 other models
     * size between 110M--7B parameters
-  * we answer multiple questions related to how that LLMs fare across languages
+  * we answer some questions related to how that LLMs fare across languages
-  * leaderboard: to facilitate future comparisons, modular, interactive
+  * leaderboard to facilitate future comparisons; modular, interactive

 * tab 1: Zhong+ (2023) Qin+ (2023) Ahuja+ (2023) Laskar+ (2023) Bang+ (2023)
   Lai+ (2023) Das+ (2023) Wang+ (2023) Zhang+ (2023b) Ziems+ (2023)